Editorial standards

 Accuracy and updates

-Before publication, every article is reviewed for factual accuracy of named figures, dates, statistics, and citations; attribution accuracy against the original statement or document; and internal consistency.
+Before publication, every article receives an editorial review for factual accuracy and internal consistency.
 Indoneo does not publish claims it cannot verify.
 Where a claim is based on preliminary or contested information, this is stated explicitly.

 Indoneo updates articles when new verified information materially changes the picture.
 Updates are noted with a revised timestamp and, where the change is substantive, a brief note explaining what changed and when.
 Articles covering evolving situations are tagged accordingly and reviewed as confirmed information becomes available.